cloudfoundry/uaa/docs/UAA-APIs.rst

 Request             ``GET /identity-providers/{id}`` (returns a single provider) or ``GET /identity-providers`` (returns an array of providers)
-Header              ``X-Identity-Zone-Id`` (if using zones.<id>.admin scope against default UAA zone) Scopes Required     ``zones.<zone id>.admin`` or ``idps.read`` Request Parameters  retrieveActive (optional parameter for /identity-providers).
+Header              ``X-Identity-Zone-Id`` (if using zones.<id>.admin scope against default UAA zone) Scopes Required     ``zones.<zone id>.admin`` or ``idps.read`` Request Parameters  active_only (optional parameter for /identity-providers).
 Set to true to retrieve only active Identity Providers
 Response body       *example* ::

                      HTTP/1.1 200 OK